-If the applicant is not the owner of the property, an Owner’s Authorization form must be submitted.
+If the applicant is not the owner of the property, an Owner’s Authorization form (see page 5 of building/plumbing permit application form) must be submitted.
 All property owners registered on the Certificate of Title must provide written approval to allow the applicant to act on their behalf.

 The Municipality does not issue the following permits:

 A demolition permit is required when demolishing a building or structure.
 The owner must ensure:

 - services for the building being demolished are sealed at the property line;

 - measures are taken to protect the safety of the public while the demolition is in progress, including the erecting of barricades or fencing to prevent unauthorized or inadvertent entry to the site, and posting security personnel at the site when appropriate;